 Black Friday is the anti-Christ’s birthday

-Whoa, that’s a bold statement.
-What I really mean is that Black Friday is like the anti-Christmas.
+Ok, what I really mean is that Black Friday is like the anti-Christmas.
 If Christmas is Christ’s birthday, Black Friday — representing everything Yeshua loathed — would most appropriately be the anti-Christ’s birthday.
 People fighting over junk.
 Yelling, hitting, even killing each other over it.
 At least in Sodom and Gomorrah, it was just orgies.
-America should get turned into pillars of … I dunno, pumpkin spice?
+Americans should be turned into pillars of … I dunno, pumpkin spice?

 How festive-sounding is “Black Friday?”
 You would think that would be held a week or so before Easter to commemorate Yeshua’s — sorry, Jesus’ — execution.
 But no, it only serves to highlight the depraved and debauched nature of the nationwide shopping spree that is modern Christmas.